-- Student must be transferring from an accredited institution that is recognized by the U.S. Department of Education. - Student must have completed at least one term in the program for which they are making application at the institution from which they are transferring. - Student must have applied for and received all eligible transfer credits for the degree program they will be completing at UoNA. - Student must be enrolled in the degree program with continuous enrollment or the student will lose eligibility for this scholarship. - Master's students must maintain a cumulative GPA of 3.0 or above; bachelor's students must maintain a cumulative GPA of 2.0 or above. - Scholarships are awarded as tuition credit only.
+- Student must be transferring from an accredited institution that is recognized by the U.S. Department of Education. - Student must have completed at least one term in the program for which they are applying to at UoNA at the institution from which they are transferring. - Student must have applied for and received all eligible transfer credits for the degree program they will be completing at UoNA. - Student must maintain continuous enrollment in the degree program, or the student will lose eligibility for this scholarship. - Master's students must maintain a cumulative GPA of 3.0 or above; bachelor's students must maintain a cumulative GPA of 2.0 or above. - Scholarships are awarded as tuition credit only.
 No cash value. - UoNA may use the student's story for marketing and promotional purposes.